Henrique123-Marques/Henrique123-Marques/README.md

 <!--![github_readme_wallapaper](https://github.com/Henrique123-Marques/Henrique123-Marques/assets/85771186/feacdbe0-2444-47f7-b1a5-da68256dfbc2)-->

 ## About me
-I am a developer passionate about astronomy, data science, physics, and technology.
+I am a developer/learner passionate about amateur astronomy, data science and technology.
 I love exploring new technologies and working on challenging projects.
 Currently, I am pursuing a degree in Science and Technology at UFABC and have technical training in computer science from a technical school.

 ## My interests
 - 🪐 Astronomy
+- 🔭 Physics
 - 💻 Software development
 - 📊 Data science
 - 🚀 Space exploration
-- 🔭 Physics

 <!--## My projects
 Here are some of my astronomy-related projects: